ZSky AI Power User Guide: Get 10x More from Your Credits

 "a crumbling medieval castle perched on a sea cliff, golden hour light painting the stone walls amber, dramatic clouds overhead, wide-angle composition showing the vast ocean below, melancholy and majestic atmosphere, photorealistic style"

 The second prompt gives the AI clear direction on every dimension.
-The result is better, and you spend fewer credits getting there.
+The result is better, and you get there in fewer generations.

 Negative Prompting